pixrr/fix-opera-linux-ffmpeg-widevine/README.md

 * Fixes Opera html5 media content including DRM-protected one.
 * This script must be executed all times opera fails on showing html5 media content.
 * On Debian-based, RedHat-based and Arch-based distributions it could be started automatically after Opera each update or reinstall.
+* Works only with native versions of Opera.
+Won't work with flatpak/snap releses.
+* May not work with opera-beta and opera-develper.

 ## Requirements